bongnv/job/README.md

-# job
+# task
-job is a a simple Go library that helps to compose smaller steps into a job to execute a complex business logic.
+`task` is a simple library that helps to compose complex business logic from smaller steps in a maintainable way.